tendermint/tendermint/docs/spec/abci/apps.md

   - if the validator does not already exist, it will be added to the validator set with the given power
   - if the validator does already exist, its power will be adjusted to the given power
+- the total power of the new validator set must not exceed MaxTotalVotingPower

 Note the updates returned in block `H` will only take effect at block `H+2`.